UB-A2IL-Lab/SemaFor-Fake-News/README.md

 Please follow the instructions here (https://cs-people.bu.edu/rxtan/projects/didan/) to download the NeuralNews dataset.
 In particular, download this file (https://drive.google.com/file/d/1rswGdNNfl4HoP9trslP0RUrcmSbg1_RD/view?usp=sharing) and place it into the data folder.

 # Preprocess Data (or Download)
+In this section, we describe how to extract features using other's code.
+In case some data are missing, you can download some meta data [here](https://owncloud.semaforprogram.com/index.php/s/hHLEjCjcczMbvgS).
+Password: semafor

 ### Image Features
 For each image, we extract 36 region features using a Faster-RCNN model (https://github.com/peteanderson80/bottom-up-attention) that is pretrained on Visual Genome.
 The region features for each image is stored separately as a .npy file.

 ### Language Features
 To convert the articles and captions into the required input format, please go to https://github.com/nlpyang/PreSumm/blob/master/README.md and carry out steps 3 to 5 of data preparation.

+- Step 2.
+Download Stanford CoreNLP
+We will need Stanford CoreNLP to tokenize the data.
+Download it [here](https://stanfordnlp.github.io/CoreNLP/) and unzip it.
+Then add the following command to your bash_profile:
+`export CLASSPATH=/path/to/stanford-corenlp-full-2017-06-09/stanford-corenlp-3.8.0.jar`
+replacing `/path/to/` with the path to where you saved the stanford-corenlp-full-2017-06-09 directory.

 - Step 3: Remember to change '.story' to '.txt' in tokenize() in data_builder.py.
 ```